ghi-electronics/Docs/scm/intro.md

 ---
 ![G400S](../images/g400s_noborder.jpg)

-Our Surface Compute Modules are surface mount embedded controllers and are ideal for harsh or high vibration environments.
+Our SCMs are surface mount embedded controllers and are ideal for harsh or high vibration environments.

-Our SCMs and UCMs can be programmed using a variety of languages and development environments including our own TinyCLR operating system.
-TinyCLR allows you to write programs using Microsoft's Visual Studio development environment and Visual Basic or C# programming languages.

-A free version of Visual Studio is available.
-Find out more on our [TinyCLR OS introduction](../tinyclr/intro.md) page.

 |  |  |
 |--|--|